PoleTransformer/poletransformer.github.io/about.markdown

 title: About
 ---

-My name is Wayne Zeng, a university student at Simon Fraser University in the Faculty of Applied Science.
+My name is Wayne Zeng, a student at Simon Fraser University in the Faculty of Applied Science.
 Outside of school projects, I work on personal projects that connect to electronics and/or programming.
 I enjoy solving real world problems and making the quality of life for those around me easier.
 I am a dedicated, hard working person that will do whatever it takes to understand a concept or to solve a problem.
 Finally, I am a big advocate for right to repair, ensuring less e-waste is sent to our landfills.

+There are 2 addresses for this blog for redundancy: `projects.spyware.click` and `poletransformer.github.io`.

 ## Contact Info(Updated 01/24/24)
 If you wish to use PGP, please verify fingerprint and validity date of any signed emails claiming to be from myself.
 If any mismatch, assume my email has been compromised.